davsclaus/fabric8-hello/README.md

 ### Slides

-This source code is used for a talk at the jdkio conference, and you can find the slides for the talk here [slides.pdf](slides.pdf).
+This source code is used for a talk at various conferences, and you can find the slides for the talks in the [slides](slides) directory.

 ### Prepare shell